 Late assignments incur a late penalty of 20% per day.
-Exams and discussions may not be submitted late.
+Exams and end-of-module discussions may not be submitted late.

-We highly recommend starting work on assignments early to preclude unexpected emergencies or late-semester stress from compromising your grade.
+We highly recommend starting work on assignments early to preclude unexpected emergencies or latesemester stress from compromising your grade.
 Deadline extensions may be available on certain assignments if requested ahead of time via email, but must be justified.
 If extended deadlines are not met, late penalties will be assessed based on the original, not the revised due date!